Sleepness/UberTranslationAdminBundle/README.md

 Features include:

 - view all stored translations in Memcached
-- search for Memcached translation by given: locale, domain, key or text of translation
+- search in Memcached for translation by given: locale, domain, key or text of translation
-- edit Memcached translations
+- edit translations in Memcached
-- delete Memcached translations
+- delete translations from Memcached
-- language support (English, German, Ukrainian, Russian)
+- multi-language interface support (English, German, Ukrainian, Russian, French)
-- unit tested

 Documentation
 -------------